davidtchiu/davidtchiu.github.io/teaching/cs455/lab.pplsoft/index.md

 <!-- 13.
 To prevent future tampering, the university wants you to log any activity in the Student table.
 Create a new table called `student_log` to store the following information: activity in question (insert, deletion, update), student's name, all the old values, and the new values.
 Finally, create the triggers that will record these activities. -->

-Put these statements in the DDL file that was provided to you.